AI systems aligned to the Privacy Act 2020 before the Privacy Commissioner asks.

 Government agencies

 Public sector AI must comply with the Privacy Act 2020 and align with the Public Service AI Framework's transparency requirements.
-Government agencies also have Treaty of Waitangi obligations around Māori data governance that intersect with privacy compliance.
-We help agencies meet all overlapping obligations through a single, integrated compliance framework.
+Government agencies also carry Treaty of Waitangi obligations around Māori data governance that intersect with privacy compliance.
+We help agencies meet overlapping obligations through a single, integrated compliance framework.

 HR and recruitment technology

-Using AI to screen candidates, assess performance, or make employment decisions?
-You are processing sensitive personal information and making automated decisions that significantly affect individuals.
-This is the highest-risk scenario under the Privacy Act 2020.
-New Zealand organisations using AI in human resources need robust compliance frameworks to manage both privacy and employment law obligations.
+Using AI to screen candidates, assess performance, or make employment decisions.
+Sensitive personal information and automated decisions that significantly affect individuals: the highest-risk scenario under the Privacy Act 2020.
+New Zealand organisations using AI in human resources need documented compliance frameworks to manage both privacy and employment law obligations.

 Does the Privacy Commissioner actually enforce these requirements for AI?

-The Privacy Commissioner does not have AI-specific rules, but they enforce the Privacy Act 2020 for all data processing, including AI.
+The Privacy Commissioner does not have AI-specific rules.
+They enforce the Privacy Act 2020 for all data processing, including AI.
 Recent enforcement actions have focused on automated decision-making and data accuracy, both central to AI systems.
 The Commissioner's office has also signalled increased scrutiny of cross-border data flows and algorithmic transparency.
 Proactive compliance is significantly cheaper than responding to a complaint or formal investigation.

 What happens if someone requests access to personal information used to train our AI model?

 Under the Privacy Act 2020, you must provide access to their personal information, explain how you used it, and allow corrections if it is inaccurate.
 If your model learned patterns from their data but does not store it directly, you still need procedures for explaining what happened and what information was processed.
-Our consultants help organisations develop protocols for these complex access requests that satisfy the 13 Information Privacy Principles.
+We help organisations develop protocols for these complex access requests that satisfy the 13 IPPs.

-Can we use customer data to train AI models we will sell or license to other organisations?
+Can we use customer data to train AI models we will sell or license?

 Only if your original collection notice covered this use.
 Most New Zealand organisations collected data for their own business purposes, not to train commercial AI products.
 Repurposing data for AI training requires either new consent or a careful legal analysis of whether the new use is reasonably related to the original purpose under the Privacy Act 2020.
 The distinction between internal use and commercial disclosure is particularly important.